iam91/formFactory/README.md

 |ff-btn|class name attached to the submit button|

 ### Dependency
 In some circumstances, a field's value may depend on other fields' value, users can configure `formFactory` to validate a field based on these dependency relationships.
 An array of dependency object can be pass to `formFactory`.
 A dependency object has at least two properties: `relier` and `depended`, where `depended` is depended by `relier`.
-Both of them are strings taking the values of properties of the `schema` object.
+Both of them are strings and are property names of the `schema` object.
 For example,
 ```javascript
 {
     relier: 'password',